pnnl/mass1/scripts/cross-section/README.md

 documentation (except the code itself).
 Some are still used often by the authors; others are quite old and in probably in need of maintenance.

-* `CHARIMAarea.pl`

-   This computes cross section area for each cross section in a file at a specified elevation.

-* `CHARIMAextract.pl`

-   Extracts a subset of cross sections from a file.
-A range of IDs or river miles.

-* `CHARIMAfill.pl`